mikebowler/jekyll_jirametrics/quickstart.md

 ## 5. Set the cycle time and add your board

 Add a `standard_project` to `config.rb`, using the two column names you picked.
-The `require` line at the top is mandatory — `standard_project` is a helper that lives outside the core tool.
+The `require` line at the top is mandatory, because `standard_project` is a helper that lives outside the core tool.

 ```ruby
 require 'jirametrics/examples/standard_project'